Azure-Samples/service-fabric-containers/README.md

 ## How to Build and Deploy the GuestExe.Application
 1. Build the VS solution
+2. Go to the directory C:\[mydirectory]\src\NodejsBackEndService\sources directory and copy the node.exe file into this.
-2. Select the GuestExe.Application project, right click and select **Publish** to publish the GuestExe.Application via Visual Studio.
+3. Select the GuestExe.Application project, right click and select **Publish** to publish the GuestExe.Application via Visual Studio.
 Wait for services to deploy and start.
-3. Open a browser and browse to **http://localhost**.
+4. Open a browser and browse to **http://localhost**.
 You should see a green web page displayed with the name of the node the BackendService is running on.

 ## How to Build and Deploy the Container.Application
 1. Build the VS solution

-2. Open a console prompt at C:\[mydirectory]\Container.Application\Container.Application\FrontEndService and run the following docker command replacing [myrepo] with the name of your dockerhub repo and add a version tag to the image e.g. v1, v2
+2. Open a console prompt at C:\[mydirectory]\src\FrontEndService and run the following docker command replacing [myrepo] with the name of your dockerhub repo and add a version tag to the image e.g. v1, v2

 	docker build --tag=”[myrepo]/servicefabricfrontendservice:v1” --file=”FrontEndService.dockerfile” .